lukso-network/events-hack-your-profile-hackathon/README.md

 - [L14 Block Explorer](https://blockscout.com/lukso/l14)

 Ethereum Tools
-Similarities between LUKSO and Ethereum means you can use many of the most popular Ethereum developer tools LUKSO supports the EVM, so tools for writing smart contracts in Solidity (or any language that compiles to EVM bytecode) are compatible with LUKSO
+Similarities between LUKSO and Ethereum means you can use many of the most popular Ethereum developer tools.
+LUKSO supports the EVM, so tools for writing smart contracts in Solidity (or any language that compiles to EVM bytecode) are compatible with LUKSO

 Other
 - [Website](https://lukso.network/)